julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, October 29, 2024.
+Wednesday, October 30, 2024.
 Quote of the day:

-> "Growth for the sake of growth is the ideology of the cancer cell." - Edward Abbey
+> "The art of art, the glory of expression and the sunshine of the light of letters, is simplicity." - Walt Whitman